Logitech Soundman Games

 This SMG.SYS TSR takes up about 3K of memory.
 As far as I can tell, the only thing it is used for is volume control.
 The card works fine without it loaded.

 In general, this card seems to have pretty good output quality.
-There is a lot of noise in the Leisure Suit Larry 6 track, but the SB 16 had problems with that as well.
 The digital stereo channels are not reversed in Duke Nukem 3D.